Link Building for Startups: 17 Cost-Effective Strategies for 2025

 4. Niche Edits/Link Insertions

-Niche edit, also known as link insertion, is a strategy where you reach out to existing content on relevant websites and request to add a link to your site within the content.
-Instead of creating new content or exchanging links, you're enhancing a piece that's already published by including your link where it naturally fits.
-This approach is like finding a well-written article and suggesting an extra resource that would make it even more informative for readers.
+Niche edit, also known as link insertion, is a strategy where you reach out to existing content on relevant websites and suggest adding a link to your site within the article.
+Instead of creating new content or trading links, you’re enhancing something already published by including your link where it naturally fits and adds value.

 Real-World Example